 Sara has been involved in the research, teaching, performing of movement as a form of artistic and personal development for the past 40 years.
 Her teaching approach draws from elements of Bartenieff Fundamentals, Body-Mind Centering, basic principles of anatomy and kinesiology, and improvisational and modern dance techniques.
 She has extensive training in Modern Dance, Body Mind Dancing, and is a Dance for PD® certified teacher.

-Hanna Satterlee creates performance experiences and conceptual artworks for stage, site, and film.
+Hanna Satterlee creates performance experiences, and conceptual artworks for stage, site, and film.
 Hanna holds degrees and certifications in dance therapy, psychology, performance, choreography, vinyassa/yin/restorative yoga, non-profit management, and arts integration.
-Hanna shares these passions as an intergenerational educator, interdisciplinary performer and collaborator, experimental curator, and event producer.
+Hanna has been a dancer in many US companies and collaborative performance groups, and has worked internationally as an independent artist, choreographer, and movement and mindfulness teacher.
+Hanna launched ANIMAL Dance in 2022, a performance and production company based in Burlington.

 Susanne Schmidt is a comedic storyteller, producer, and teaching artist.
 As a storyteller, Susanne’s work has been featured on WGBH Stories from the Stage, NPR, HBO's Inspiration Room, and CBS Sunday Morning.
 She is a 2021 recipient of a Webby Award for her story House on Fire and was named the Best of Valley Voices Storyteller by New England Public Media in 2016 and 2022.
 Susanne is currently a StorySlam producer for The Moth and the creative director for Say it Forward Productions.